cbmarcum/lazybones/README.md

     skeletor create ratpack .

-Once you have created a new project from a template, you may notice that the project directory contains a .lazybones sub directory.
+Once you have created a new project from a template, you may notice that the project directory contains a .lazybones sub-directory.
 You may delete this, but then you won't be able to use the `generate` command (see next section) if the project template has support for it.